 Teaching License: Grades PreK-12 Field Experiences

+Student teaching is a semester of continuous full-time professional activities in a public school under the supervision of public school and college personnel.
 Student teaching takes place the last semester, usually spring of the senior year.
-To prepare students to work with different age levels, student teaching is organized into two placements: one at a middle level, and one at the high school level.
-Bluefield College faculty serve as the college supervisors for the student teachers, and the student teachers meet weekly for seminars.
+To prepare students to work with different age levels, student teaching is organized into two placements: one at an elementary level, and one at the middle or high school level.
+Bluefield College faculty serve as the college supervisors for the student teachers and the student teachers meet weekly for seminars.
 Throughout the semester, the student teachers build a professional portfolio which is presented to a faculty and school personnel panel for review and practice with interviewing skills.